wildfly-extras/wildfly-microprofile-config/README.md

 ```

-The Eclipse MicroProfile Config can be used by the application by adding the corresponding Swarm fractions:
+The Eclipse MicroProfile Config can be used by the application by adding the corresponding Thorntail fractions:

 ```
 <dependency>
-  <groupId>org.wildfly</groupId>
+  <groupId>io.thorntail</groupId>
-  <artifactId>wildfly-microprofile-config-fraction</artifactId>
+  <artifactId>microprofile-config</artifactId>
   <version>${project.version}</version>
 </dependency>
 ```